Before being banned in the late 1970s, lead was a common additive to paints. It helped make it more durable and long-lasting.

 - Read Their Written Report

-- Hire a Certified Professional to Remove or Contain the Paint
+- Hire a Certified Professional to Remove the Paint

 If you have yet to move into the home, you should be fine.

 But if you or your family have been staying in the home for a while, then everyone should get a blood test to check for the presence of lead.